 |2.
 Design light in areas where there aren’t any gardens.

 You’d be surprised where and how we can illuminate an area, even without garden beds in place.
 By planning ahead of time, you can install lighting in planter pots to illuminate a paved area.
 Using plants in pots softens the hardscape and adds functional lighting.
 Of course, it’s best for us to thread the wire up from the bottom of the pot before it is filled, along with the irrigation line, so as to eliminate wires from hanging over the edge.
+We've also used ceramic pots like this project to light a walkway.

 3. Install outlets in a discreet area for the transformer.